perry/sass-font-face/README.md

 ## Usage
 ### Directory structure
 You will first need to configure the variable on line 4 of the mixin to reflect the path relative to your CSS file.
-The default will rpovide support for a directory structure like
+The default will provide support for a directory structure like
 ```
 static
 ├── css